OldDream/webpack-kill-process/README.md

 # webpack-kill-process-on-end

-If your webpack didn't kill the process in terminal, you may need this.
+If your webpack didn't kill it's process in terminal, you may need this.

 This plugin can kill webpack process in terminal.

-Just add it into the webpack plugin list ( usually in a config file ), It can take effect.
+Add it into the webpack plugin list ( usually in a config file ), then it can take effect.